seanmorris/form/README.md

 Elements starting with a letter or number are rendered directly into the &lt;input&gt; or &lt;select&gt; tag.
 Elements beginning with an underscore are passed to logic but not rendered.

-For example, the _title attribute generates a &lt;label&gt; tag for the form field.
+For example, the \_title attribute generates a &lt;label tag for the form field.

 ```php
 $skeleton['_method'] = 'POST';